department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/research-plan.md

 - At least 1 person older than 55
 - All particpants must have a laptop/desktop device and be willing to be complete their interview from that device

-*the PERIGEAN: In your reminder calls/emails, could you please mention that they need to join from their computer or laptop, not a phone or tablet?*
+*Note to PERIGEAN: In your reminder calls/emails, could you please mention that they need to join from their computer or laptop, not a phone or tablet?*

 Questions to ask in the screener: